AntonioSedicina/demo3/README.md

-Mi chiamo Antonio e sono nato nel 1987.
+Mi chiamo Antonio e sono nato a Bari nel 1987.
+My name is Antonio and I was born in Bari in 1987.